2022 Plant Breeding Symposium

-Thanks for attending the 5th Biennial Plant Breeding Symposium.
-The event was held in the Talley Student Union at NC State University on February 6th, 2020 from 8 AM to 5:30 PM.
+The 6th Biennial Plant Breeding Symposium.
+The event will be held in the Talley Student Union at NC State University on Thursday, February 10th, 2022 from 8:00 AM to 5:30 PM.

 - Closing the gap between genes and gender in plant breeding – Hale Ann Tufan, Ph.D., Cornell University